MilesBradt/SRL-Bingo-Clone/README.md

 ## Description

-_This site creates a bingo board for Ocarina of Time races_ _The goal of these races are to complete 5 of the tasks in a row horizontally, vertically, or diagonally_ _The seed number is used to generate the board, changing the seed will make a new board_
+_This site creates a bingo board for Ocarina of Time races.
+The goal of these races are to complete 5 of the tasks in a row horizontally, vertically, or diagonally.
+The seed number is used to generate the board, changing the seed will make a new board._

 ## Setup/Installation